Paouky/paouky-docs/docs/getting-started/wallet-handbook.md

 * Payment proof identification.

 !!! info "Address"
-     This is not the same concept of address that other cryptocurrencies might use; A MimbleWimble chain has no addresses.
+     This is not the same concept of address that other cryptocurrencies might use; A Mimblewimble chain has no addresses.
 It is used purely for wallet to wallet communication.

 ## listen